MateusViotto/Data-Analysis-with-Python-Pandas/README.md

 ## Features
 The data analysis project includes the following features:

-- Importing data from a CSV file
+- Importing data from a CSV/Excel/Parquet file
 - Descriptive statistics analysis
 - Data visualization with bar, pie, and scatter plots